KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 Determine what aspect of the template's design to change and identify the corresponding code.

-Re-write the code then enter the altered snippet of code into the designated area of the WordPress content management system to override the default CSS code and change the website's design aesthetic.
+Re-write the code then enter the altered snippet of code into the designated area of the WordPress content management system that you are using to override the default CSS code and change the website's design aesthetic.

 2. Using a simplified template system to design and deploy your own code (For example, the static portfolio that I made with Bootstrap then deployed via GitHub gh-pages; Jekyll is another popular option)

 Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
 But with the freedom to customize comes the risk of "jank."

+Example: Me using the command line to design a Django Website